vitzli/odroid-c1-pinmap/README.md

 ## Compiling

-Use lualatex to compile .tex file, this document requires *Linux Biolinum O* font.
+Use lualatex to compile .tex file, this document requires *Linux Biolinum O* and *DejaVu Sans Mono* fonts.

 ## License